tiburona/likhtik_scripts/spike_data_processing/misc_data_init/analysis_config_howto.md

 ## AUTOCORRELOGRAM ##

-The same as for autocorrelation.
+The same as for autocorrelation (just change "data_type" to "autocorrelogram").

 ## SPECTRUM ##